baileyluTCD/teu00311-what-is-the-internet-doing-to-me/assignments/assignment_1/responses/Response - Tomeka Gaines (Dublin).md

 7. *Team Dynamics*: “Give an example of a conflict within a cross‑functional team and how you resolved it.”

 ## Resume Factor
-**8 / 10** – strong technical achievements and measurable results, with minor concerns around tenure length and cloud/DevOps exposure.
+**8 / 10** – Strong technical achievements and measurable results, with minor concerns around tenure length and cloud/DevOps exposure.